videojs/video.js/docs/guides/setup.md

 </video>
 ```

+For a high-level overview of all the various embed options, check out the [embeds page](/docs/guides/embeds.md), then follow the rest of this page.

 ### Automatic Setup

 By default, when your web page finishes loading, Video.js will scan for media elements that have the `data-setup` attribute.
 The `data-setup` attribute is used to pass options to Video.js.
 A minimal example looks like this: